-Common units offered by us 2,600,000 common units.
+Common units offered by us 4,000,000 common units.

-$2,\!990,\!000\ common\ units\ if\ the\ underwriters\ exercise\ their\ option\ to\ purchase\ an\ additional\ 390,\!000$ common units in full.
+4,600,000 common units if the underwriters exercise their option to purchase an additional 600,000 common units in full.

-Units outstanding before this offering 46,809,749 common units.
+Units outstanding before this offering 49,409,749 common units.

-Units outstanding after this offering 49,409,749 common units, or 49,799,749 if the underwriters exercise their option to purchase additional units in full.
+Units outstanding after this offering 53,409,749 common units, or 54,009,749 if the underwriters exercise their option to purchase additional units in full.

-Use of proceeds We will receive net proceeds from this offering of approximately million (after deducting underwriting discounts and commissions and estimated offering expenses).
-We plan to use the net proceeds from this offering, together with the related capital contribution of our general partner, to repay a portion of the indebtedness outstanding under our credit facility.
-Please read "Use of indebtedness outstanding under our credit facility.

-Proceeds" in this prospectus supplement.
+We will receive net proceeds from this offering of approximately \$ million (after Use of proceeds deducting underwriting discounts and commissions and estimated offering expenses).
+We plan to use the net proceeds from this offering, together with the related capital contribution of our general partner, to repay a portion of the indebtedness outstanding under our revolving credit facility.
+Please read "Use of Proceeds" in this prospectus supplement.

-If the underwriters exercise their option to purchase additional common units, we will use the net proceeds, together with the related capital contribution of our general partner, to repay additional unit, or \$3.94 per unit on an annual basis, which will be paid on November 14, 2007, to holders of record as of November 8, 2007.
-The purchasers of common units in this offering will not be entitled to receive such distribution.
+If the underwriters exercise their option to purchase additional common units, we will use the net proceeds, together with the related capital contribution of our general partner, to repay additional indebtedness outstanding under our revolving credit facility.

-Distributions On November 5, 2007, we announced an increase in the quarterly distribution rate to \$0.985 per for distributions for the period ending December 31, 2010, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be less than 20% of the cash distributed to you with respect to that period.
+We estimate that if you own the common units you purchase in this offering through the Estimated ratio of taxable income to distributions record date for distributions for the period ending December 31, 2010, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be less than 20% of the cash distributed to you with respect to that period.
 Please read "Tax Considerations" appearing elsewhere in this prospectus supplement for the basis of this estimate.